-How To Write a Media/Press Release
+How To Write a Media/Press Release for Your Catholic Church or Organization

-LPi • Sep 29, 2022
+LPi • September 29, 2022

 A media release, also known as a press release, is usually a one-page written statement used to announce an upcoming event that your parish pitches to journalists for publication in your local, or national, media outlets.
 The word “press” usually refers to print media like magazines, newspapers, or newsletters.
 The word “media” is generally a broader term that can include TV, radio, social media, and more.
 Contextually, when people refer to this format of writing, these words are often used interchangeably.
 To avoid any confusion, we’ll be using the term press release for the rest of this blog post.

-A press release is one of the founding formats of your organization’s public relations efforts and is written specifically with the objective of being picked up and reported on by the media.
+A press release is one of the founding formats of your parish's public relations efforts and is written specifically with the objective of being picked up and reported on by the media.
 A press release that is brief, formatted correctly, and presents a strong narrative, will have the best chance of getting promoted.
 Want your parish to be in the news?
 If so, let’s get started!

 What Type of News Should I Consider Worthy of a Press Release?